timboettiger/action-replay-mk-iii/project-uip-rom.md

 **Games List and Codes**

+The serialized game database is a sequence of games.
+Per game you see the following structure:

 ```
 Offset 0x10000:
 19 00 41 43 52 4F 42 41 54 20 4D 49 53 53 49 4F 4E 00 01 7E 04 12 04 00 0A 6E